mar-alv/ignite-github-blog/README.md

 It implements the following functionalities, which will be demonstrated in photos and videos later on:
 ##### **Home screen**
+- **User search:** Search for users on GitHub to show its info, repositories and issues
+- **Show user's info:** Show user's info like profile image, name, description, nick, company and followers quantity
+- **Repository selection:** List the user's public repositories e allows selecting from which the issues will be listed
-- **Issues listing:** Shows all issues of the repository
+- **Issues listing:** Shows all issues of the selected repository
-- **Issues filtering:** Filters issues based on subtexts present in the title or body of it
+- **Issues search:** Filters issues based on subtexts present in the title or body of it
 ##### **Issue screen**
 - **Issue description:** Shows the complete and formatted description of the issue, when it was posted and how many comments it has
+- **Issue's comments:** List the comments posted in the issue

 #### <a id='en-instructions' style='text-decoration: none; color: inherit;'>📖 Instructions</a>
 ##### <a id='en-instalar' style='text-decoration: none; color: inherit;'>📥 Install</a>